This topic has 16 questions:

 Microbes can access nitrogen in the soil more easily than plants can, so the plants sometimes miss out.
 This means that if there is not enough nitrogen for all the organisms, the plants will probably be nitrogen deficient.
 This is why incorporating organic matter into soils can change the amount of nitrogen (and other nutrients) that is available to plants.
 These will be a short-term effect that happens when soils do not have high levels of organic matter and soil microbes.

-If the number of fungi and bacteria associated with the breakdown of breakdown or organic matter increases, there may be some improvements to the soil structure.
+If the number of fungi and bacteria associated with the breakdown of organic matter increases, there may be some improvements to the soil structure.
 Adding organic matter can also increase the activity of earthworms, which in turn can also improve soil aggregation.
 If organic matter is retained in the soil, the number of microbes in the soil increases.
 This is because the microbes can use the organic matter as a source of energy and so they can grow and multiply.

 Humus is composed of organic compounds that are highly complex in structure.
 Like other organic matter, humus originates from dead organic material.
 The compounds that make up humus are highly complex organic compounds that have resisted decomposition and have accumulated in the soil.
 Humus organic matter is so altered that it can no longer be recognised as plant material.